pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/README.md

 Since Pimcore 5 is built on an entire different platform/framework (Symfony replaced ZF1), an automatic update from Pimcore 4 to Pimcore 5 is not possible.

 This guide shows you how to migrate your Pimcore applications.

 The [Pimcore CLI](https://github.com/pimcore/pimcore-cli) project provides a set of tools which ease the migration by handling certain migration tasks automatically.
 Please see its the documentation for further details.

 Migration of applications to Pimcore 5 can be seen as a two-step process:

+1. Execute the steps described in [Basic Migration](./01_Basic_Migration.md) to migrate the filesystem layout and the pimcore core.
+2. Migrate your application code.

+## Migrate Application Code

+Regarding your application code, you have 2 possibilities:

 ## 1) Get your application up and running with the `Compatibility Bridge` of Pimcore 5

 Pimcore 5 ships with a `Compatibility Bridge` that should enable Pimcore 5 to run Pimcore 4 applications with some file moves and minor code updates.

 In theory, you can stop your migration here and run your application with the `Compatibility Bridge`.
 But keep in mind that this is not recommended as it has some major consequences like

 - Performance will be significantly poorer than running Pimcore without the `Compatibility Bridge`.
 - New features of Pimcore will not be available with the `Compatibility Bridge`.
 - The `Compatibility Bridge` will be removed in future Pimcore versions.